 - Sandwich – Serve on a hamburger buns, whole wheat roll or potato roll, which is my family’s favorite way to eat them.
 Just make sure to have plenty of napkins on hand!

 - Sliders – If you’re feeding kids, use slider buns for a smaller sandwich.

 - Over Veggies – Make it gluten-free and serve it over baked potatoes, baked sweet potatoes, or roasted spaghetti squash.

 - Sides – serve them with a green salad, veggie sticks or baked potato chips.

 The meat will last in the fridge for up to four days and in the freezer for three months.
 To freeze, store in single-serving airtight containers.
 Thaw overnight in the refrigerator and reheat in the microwave.

-- Swap the ground sirloin for lean ground turkey.
+- Swap the ground sirloin for ground turkey or bison.

 - If you don’t like mushrooms, feel free to skip them and add more bell pepper or carrot or grated zucchini.
 You really can’t taste them, though!

-- If you don’t have steak seasoning, you can add garlic powder, paprika, salt, and pepper.
+- If you don’t have steak seasoning, you can add garlic powder, onion powder, paprika, salt, and pepper.

 More Family-Friendly Recipes You’ll Love:

 - Air Fryer Chicken Tenders